 You may provide necessary expenses to a public official or state employee only if the official or employee, in his/her official capacity, is actively participating in an event by giving a speech or presentation, running a workshop, or having some other active involvement.

-Necessary expenses can include:
+Necessary expenses are limited to:

-- Travel (not first class);
+- Travel (coach or economy class);

 - Lodging (standard cost of room for the nights before, of, and immediately following the event);

-- Meals: and
+- Meals; and

 - Related conference expenses.